+The policy was adopted by Council in 2018.
 The employee Performance Management System involves the following cycle which extends from 1 July - 30 June annually:

 Annually, the following steps are taken:

 Step 1: Fourth Quarter (Planning for the next cycle).